jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

             }
         )

-  the terminal displays an :doc:`/exceptions/AssertionError` because the expected and returned dictionaries are different
+  the terminal shows an :doc:`/exceptions/AssertionError` because the expected and returned dictionaries are different

 * I change the ``factory`` function to use the input provided for ``first_name``